RMerl/asuswrt-merlin/README-merlin.txt

    - FIXED: Traffic Monitor results are wrong on PPPoE connections (Asus bug) (Patch by pinwing, additional debugging by fantom1)
+   - FIXED: Crash if entering close to 64 MACs plus their names on the MAC filter page.

 374.42_2 (16-May-2014)